Tier 2 Visa Employer Sponsor Licence Guide.

 Our immigration consultant is committed to providing comprehensive assistance to UK employers seeking to navigate the complexities of the immigration system.
 With his expertise, he can help you in the following ways:

-1. Skilled Worker sponsor licence application: He can assess your eligibility for a Skilled Worker sponsor licence and guide you through the application process.
+Employer sponsor licence application: Marc can assess your eligibility for work visas and guide you through the Employer Sponsorship licence application process.
 Our consultant will provide advice on the necessary documentation and assist you in preparing a strong business case that meets the Home Office requirements.

-2. Maintaining a high-rating licence: Once you obtain a sponsorship licence, we can support you in maintaining a high rating.
+Maintaining a high-rating PBS licence: Once you obtain an PBS licence, we can support you in maintaining a high rating.
 Marc will help you understand and fulfil your sponsorship duties, including reporting requirements, record-keeping, and compliance within immigration rules.
 Our goal is to ensure that you meet your obligations set by the Home Office and maintain your licence status.

-3. Compliance duties: Our consultant Marc Gibson will provide guidance on how to effectively manage your compliance requirements.
+Compliance duties: Our Immigration Adviser will provide guidance on how to effectively manage your compliance requirements.
 He can help you establish appropriate HR and recruitment procedures to ensure compliance with the sponsorship requirements.
 By implementing robust systems and practices, you can demonstrate your capability to fulfil your compliance duties.

 We take pride in our approachability and proactive approach to understanding and meeting the needs of our business clients.
 Our dedicated consultant is driven to deliver clear and reliable immigration advice, providing you with a professional and friendly service.
 If you have any specific questions or would like to discuss your immigration requirements, please feel free to reach out to us by completing the contact form below.